jadecobra/python_tdd_exercises/source/truth_table/binary_operations/binary_operations_2.rst

     negate_first(True , False) -> False
     negate_first(True , True ) -> False

-* I add an :ref:`assertion<what is an assertion?>` for the next case, which is when the first input is :red:`False` and the second input is :green:`True`
+* I add an :ref:`assertion<what is an assertion?>` for the next case, which is if the first input is :red:`False` and the second input is :green:`True`

   ==============  ============== ==============
   first input     second input   return